 Rates/Policies are subject to change without prior notification.

-By signing the registration card and/or booking online the guest is pre-authorizing any and all incidentals/damage fees to be charged to the credit card on file with the office.
+By signing the registration card and/or policies, whether online or in person, the guest is pre-authorizing any and all incidentals/damage fees to be charged to the credit card on file with the office.
 This includes all fees noted above and any additional fees assessed based on a per case situation.
 It is not our intention to charge any guests additional fees if our resort is left in a reasonable manner that displays respect to the resort grounds, individual cabin belongings and the cabin structure.
-We take great pride in our property and want to offer our guests the best quality product and simply ask for guests to respect and honor our hard work in returning the place in the same manner in which they arrived, with the exception of basic housekeeping duties as expected.

 RESERVATIONS: To ensure we do not overbook our cabins we charge your credit card a minimum of half of the reservation total at the time the reservation is taken.
 Some reservations require full payment at time reservations are made.
 Visa, MasterCard, Amex and Discover are accepted.
 Cashier's/traveler's check, money order or cash may be accepted with a valid credit card for security purposes.
 No checks are accepted at check in.
 Checks are accepted when reserving the cabin only if received at least two weeks prior to the stay as a 100% advance payment.